garyzhao/FRGAN/README.md

-# FRGAN: Learning to Forecast and Refine Residual Motion
+# FRGAN: Learning to Forecast and Refine Residual Motion for Image-to-Video Generation

 Code will come soon.